Jason5Lee/post-project/backend/api-document/identity.md

 }
 ```

-At most one of `user` and `admin` field will present.
-Without authorization header, an empty object will be responded.
+Either the `user` or `admin` field will be present, but not both.
+If there is no authorization header, an empty object will be returned.